-Extend your time abroad with a schools placement in AUS or NZ after your 3 months in fiji
+Extend your time abroad with a schools placement in AUS or NZ Before your 4 months in fiji

 Indigenous Schools Assistant placements will give you the opportunity to learn about remote indigenous communities in Australia while supporting young students living away from their traditional support network.
 They will suit patient, resourceful people who are accepting of the beliefs and values of Australia’s indigenous communities.

 Volunteers have the opportunity to travel in and around Australia during school holidays or at the end of the placement.

 Don’t miss the chance to learn to surf on the East coast, snorkel or dive the Great Barrier Reef or explore the tropical jungles of the Northern Territories while learning about Aboriginal culture and history.

 A Lattitude placement in Australia allows you to experience our country’s rich cultural heritage and diverse environment first hand.
 Whether in the rugged outback or the northern tropics, you’ll be working in a variety of settings and will be able to develop your skills and pursue new interests while contributing to children’s education and enjoyment.

 Placements are located in some of the country’s most welcoming and exciting schools.
 You will have the chance to work alongside teachers and build strong relationships with the children as you assist with daily duties around the school and are integrated into the local community.

 Most placements are not in major cities, as we feel volunteers tend to be better received and integrate easier when they are placed in smaller cities, or regional areas.
 All Indigenous placements are located in the Northern Territory or Far North Queensland.
 Most are near regional cities like Darwin or Cairns.

 Accommodation is provided on site (for schools it may be in the boarding house) and food is supplied in conjunction with accommodation.

 A living allowance will be provided whilst on placement